asia-meidia/mqtt-ssl/README.md

 Notice that once you execute the installation, Mosquitto will run as a service so you can go to Services in Windows and tell it to run automatically.
 Now you can go to the installation directory (i.e. C:\Program Files (x86)\mosquitto), open the command line and execute “mosquitto.exe”.
 Minimize the window.

 The message broker is running now.
 But we need to secure the connections and also provide a list of users that will be allowed to use the broker.
 So lets move forward with the certification generation for the server.
-We will use OpenSSL for this (Yes, I know what just happened but they have fixed, haven’t they?)
+We will use OpenSSL for this.

 Download the version openssl-1.0.1g or later.